4uffin/pythonautoclicker/README.md

 A powerful and easy-to-use auto-clicker application built with Python and Tkinter.
 This tool allows you to automate mouse clicks with a variety of customizable settings, including adjustable speed, click type, and hotkey controls.
 The application is inspired by the popular **OP Auto Clicker**.

+> Warning: This application was developed with the assistance of a large language model.
+While every effort has been made to ensure its functionality and stability, users should be aware that it may contain unforeseen bugs or exhibit unexpected behavior.

 ## **Features**

 * **Configurable Click Speed**: Set your desired click rate in seconds, milliseconds, Clicks Per Second (CPS), or Clicks Per Minute (CPM).